 How to Visit Luxor Temples on the West Bank

-It is possible to take an air-conditioned tour bus to visit the top 4 sites in the West Bank, you can book through your hotel.
+It is possible to take an air-conditioned tour bus to visit the top four sites on the West Bank, you can book through your hotel.

 However, we wanted to have some autonomy over the sites we saw.
-So we took the local ferry from east to west bank and then took a local microbus to the ticket office.
-From there we negotiated for a taxi driver to take us to the temples we wanted to see.
+So we took the local ferry from east to west bank.
+Then, we took a local microbus to the ticket office.
+From there, we negotiated for a taxi driver to take us to the temples we wanted to see.
 This way we were able to avoid the crowds and have some of the temples to ourselves.

 Top Places to See in Luxor (West Bank)